-• Vertus faculty will receive professional development training in de-escalation of potentially dangerous situations.
-The Director of Operations will be notified immediately of all implied or direct threats.
-The level of the threat will be determined through information gathering and the Director of Operations or his designee will contact local law enforcement officials if necessary.
+Vertus faculty will receive professional development training in de-escalation of potentially dangerous situations.
+The COO will be notified immediately of all implied or direct threats.
+The level of the threat will be determined through information gathering and the COO or his designee will contact local law enforcement officials if necessary.
 The situation will be closely monitored and appropriate adjustments will be carried out as necessary until the threat has dissipated or local law enforcement officials have taken control of the situation.